Jump, Swing, Jump. Pitfalls

 If you are throwing numbers into your school as a marketing ploy I believe you are doing it wrong.
 You shouldn't be using it as a selling point.
 It might be good if you are a true sogo-bujutsu ryu ha and doing kenjutsu, sojutsu, kyujutsu hojojutsu..etc. etc. Thats good.
 If you train one technique and do that over and over again you expand the essence of the warrior mindset and elements used in combat.
 You don’t expand the amount but you expand the quality.

 When you actually do the waza correctly you are understanding what the combat is about.
 It is not just the technique.
 I don't need to have a contingency or backup plan in my head. what if he doesn't strike this way, or what if I don't have the smaller sword.

 There might be another waza where I do this or that.
 That action is available in my tool box.
 Thats what you are doing.
 You are putting things in your tool box.
 Trying to say, what if what if.
 Its important to understand that if you have all these what if questions then you aren't training correctly.

 Looking at modern combat resources the military doesn’t train for thousands of contingencies.
 They train to respond.
-There are some techniques but the larger aspect is combative mindests and psychology.
-That is in essence the same thing that we are doing in Koryu bujutsu.
+There are some techniques but the larger aspect is combative mindsets and psychology.
+That is, in essence, the same thing that we are doing in Koryu bujutsu.
 We are training to respond correctly.
 You are training yourself in the waza to perform correctly under duress.
-In the beginning it is light and easy.
+In the beginning, it is light and easy.
 Slowly the instructor adds duress and variations and exploits your weaknesses.
 Then you can understand moving this way or that is bad or good.
 Its not a linear A B C D E F G type of training.